FIN392/Raspberry/My_Raspberry_installation/README.md

 Connect a HMDI monitor, keyboard, mouse and LAN cable to the Raspberry Pi.

-Insert the SD card and turn Raspberry Pi on.
+Insert the SD card and turn the Raspberry Pi on.

 Take note of the IP address displayed in the bottom right corner of the '*Welcome to Raspberry Pi*' window (later referred to as *[DHCP_address]*).